Friday, June 14, 2019

 All for a Nickel Fare!

 Getting back to Figure Eight, it provided a convenient way for Bates students to enjoy a cooling ride before "hitting the books" on a hot early fall or late spring evening.
 The round-trip through Lewiston and Auburn took a half hour and the fare was a nickel.
-Open bench cars were used on the line in the days before the first World War, and there was always a scramble for the front or rear seat where, out of sight of the rest of the passengers, a student and his favorite coed could engage in a little discreet handholding.
+Open bench cars were used on the line in the days before the First World War, and there was always a scramble for the front or rear seat where, out of sight of the rest of the passengers, a student, and his favorite coed could engage in a little discreet handholding.

 Lisbon Street, Lewiston at night.